Array Analysis

 Now, you will watch in the upper panels the Rel Power, Absolute Power, Back-Azimuth and Slowness results of your analysis.

-Two more actions: Double pick in the upper panels will run the FK in that specific time window (starting in the point).
-Then, the slowness map and the stack corresponding to the delays of the maximum power in the slowness vector will show up.
+Two more actions: Double pick at any of the upper panels will run the FK in that specific time window (starting in the point).
+Then, the slowness map will show up. if you check Shift, the stack and the shifted traces according to the maximum slowness vector will be process and plot.
+Additionally you can select the stacking method.
+The stack trace can be saved as miniseed, go to file save seismogram stack.

-The pick with the slowness vector corresponding to the phase you selected are automatically saved in the file “isp/arrayanalysis/dataframe.csv” and you can open the file just pressing “ctrl+o”
+The pick with the slowness vector corresponding to the phase you selected are automatically saved in the file “isp/arrayanalysis/array_picks.txt” and you can open the file just pressing “ctrl+o”.

 Vespagram